By Blua | Digital health by Bupa

 We’ll cover how they work, who can use them, and how to get the best results.

-They work by mimicking a hormone produced in your small intestine which slows digestion, helps you feel fuller for longer and triggers an insulin release, lowering blood sugar.2
+This class of medications work by mimicking a hormone produced in your small intestine which slows digestion, helps you feel fuller for longer and triggers an insulin release, lowering blood sugar.2

 Once used exclusively to help manage type 2 diabetes, GLP-1s are now being prescribed for weight loss.